Thank You for booking your holidays with us!

 The holiday home is situated on an approx. 20,000 square metre finca and offers its guests an impressive mix of modern comfort, typical Canarian elements and Mediterranean details, such as the historic terracotta floor.

 A real gem in the middle of an enchanted garden…

 The high-quality equipment in connection with the harmonious colouring offer an upscale living ambience to feel good on approx. 55 m² living space.
-From the bedroom with a French bed you can directly reach the natural stone terrace.
+From the bedroom you can directly reach the natural stone terrace.
 A fantastic view over untouched nature to the endless ocean awaits you.

 In the large living room there is also the dining area with a table made of solid wood.
 The large windows provide plenty of light throughout the day.
 The wood-burning stove spreads cosy warmth in a cosy living ambience on the few cooler days.
 The bathroom was tiled with travertine, the wash basin is made of hammered silver, a high-quality handicraft of Moroccan provenance.

 The untouched surroundings invite you to start exploring and hiking directly from the house.
 The area of Puntagorda is not only legendary at the time of the almond blossom among nature lovers and hiking enthusiasts.
 At the weekend, Puntagorda has the Mercadillo.
 A popular weekly market offering fresh fruit, vegetables and other regional specialities such as wine and cheese.